Anon-Exploiter/sliver-cheatsheet/README.md

 # Sliver CheatSheet for OSEP

-Considering the documentation of sliver is really bad, thought of creating this repository to help people with usage of Sliver C2 for OSEP.
+Creating this repository to help people with usage of Sliver C2 for OSEP.
 The guide is specific to OSEP but the usage should remain the same for real world projects.
+It is supposed to be treated as a cheatsheet for when you want to get something done and not want to spend time reading the documentation.

-It contains all my notes from the course content and challenge labs and is more than enough to do them and pass the exam.
+It contains all the notes from the course content and challenge labs and is more than enough to do them and pass the exam.
 The notes are categorised by initial setup, compromise, privileges escalation, post exploitation and other sections.

 The C# and PowerShell files throughout the cheat sheet should be publicly accessible, just search the tool name publicly.
 I have also compiled many of them during the duration of OSEP prep and have included them within the folder `bins` containing my structure, these would be detected as malicious if downloaded, feel free to download from the public repos and compile them.

 ## Table of Contents

 - [Installation](#installation)
 	- [Server](#server)